mdoodykx/kx-vscode/README.md

 1. Click **Run**.

-1. The results populate:

-   - The kdb results window, if it is active
+1. The results are populated in the kdb results window, if it is active.

      ![KDB Results](https://github.com/KxSystems/kx-vscode/blob/main/img/datasource-kdbresults.png)

-   - Otherwise it will populate the output window
+   - Otherwise the output window is populated.

      ![Output](https://github.com/KxSystems/kx-vscode/blob/main/img/datasource-output.png)

-In addition to [API queries](https://code.kx.com/insights/api/database/query/get-data.html), if the query environment is enabled on the deployed instance of kdb Insights Enterprise, qSQL and SQL queries can be used within a data source with the appropriate parameterization.
+In addition to [API queries](https://code.kx.com/insights/api/database/query/get-data.html), if the query environment is enabled on the deployed instance of **kdb Insights Enterprise**, qSQL and SQL queries can be used within a data source with the appropriate parameterization.
 If qSQL or SQL is required and issues occur trying to run these queries contact a kdb Insights Enterprise administrator for assistance.

 #### Populate scratchpad